pangers/Intelligence-iOS-Framework/README.md

 configuration.clientSecret = @"YOUR_CLIENT_SECRET";
 configuration.projectID = 123456789;
 configuration.applicationID = 987654321;

 ```

 ## Startup ##

-Importantly, the 'startup' method is responsible to bootstrap the SDK, without it, undefined behaviour might occur, and thus it's the developer responsibility to call it before the SDK is used.
+Importantly, the 'startup' method is responsible to bootstrap the SDK, without it, undefined behavior might occur, and thus it's the developer responsibility to call it before the SDK is used.
 It is suggested to do so right after the Intelligence object is initialised, but it can be deferred until a more convenient time.
 You will receive a 'success' flag in the completion block, if this returns false, something is probably incorrectly configured.
 You should receive an error from one of the IntelligenceDelegate methods.

 *Swift:*
 ```
 #!swift

 // Startup all modules.
 intelligence.startup { (success) -> () in
 // Startup succeeded if success is true.
 }

 ```